Joshua Young

 Joshua Young (September 23, 1823 – February 7, 1904) was an abolitionist Congregational Unitarian minister who crossed paths with many famous people of the mid-19th century.
-He received national publicity, and lost his pulpit (job) for presiding in 1859 over the funeral of John Brown, both the most famous person in the country and the first person executed for treason in the history of the United States.
-Contrary to his friends' expectations, his resignation under pressure in Burlington did not ruin his career; the church in Burlington later apologized and invited him back to speak, "an honored guest", There is a memorial tablet in the church.
+He received national publicity and lost his pulpit for presiding in 1859 over the funeral of John Brown, the first person executed for treason by a U.S. state.
+Contrary to his friends' expectations, his resignation under pressure in Burlington did not ruin his career; the church in Burlington later apologized and invited him back to speak as "an honored guest."
+There is a memorial tablet in the church.

+Young was also deaf.
+Abraham Willard Jackson, a contemporary Unitarian Preacher and deaf man said about Young, "In a Massachusetts village there toils a minister, and for more than a quarter of a century has toiled, though his deafness is so extreme that speech with him is scarcely possible, who once told me that in all these years no unpleasant reminder of his infirmity, either by act or word, had ever come to him from his people...
+I cannot think I need hesitate to say that my reference here is to Rev. Joshua Young, of Groton.
+With this testimony before them, all deaf people should pray for the prosperity of his church."

 Life and career

-Young was born in 1823 in Randolph, near Pittston, Maine, the youngest of eleven children of Aaron Young (1783–1875) and Mary Colburn Young [1780–1866).
+Young was born in 1823 in Randolph, near Pittston, Maine, the youngest of eleven children of Aaron Young and Mary Colburn Young.
 At about age 4 the family moved to Bangor, where he attended local schools.
-At the age of 16 he entered Bowdoin College, graduating Phi Beta Kappa in 1845.
+At the age of 16 he entered Bowdoin College, where he was a member of Chi Psi fraternity, graduating Phi Beta Kappa in 1845.
 He continued his studies at Harvard Divinity School, graduating in 1848.
 In 1890, he received the honorary degree of Doctor of Divinity from Bowdoin College.
-He became a Mason and was the chaplain of his local chapter.
-Hr described himself as a "Garrisonian abolitionist".
+He became a Mason and was the chaplain of his local chapter.He described himself as a "Garrisonian abolitionist".

-In 1849 he married Mary Elizabeth (1825–1912) the eldest daughter of Sylvanus Plympton, M.D., of Cambridge, Massachusetts.
-Their children were: Mary Elizabeth Young Stevens (1849–1891), Lucy F. Young (1854–1922), Dr. Joshua Edson Young of Medford, Massachusetts (1856–1940), Henry Guy Young of Winchester, Massachusetts (1865–1936), and Mrs. Grace D. Pattton of Bangor, Maine.
+In 1849 he married Mary Elizabeth, the eldest daughter of Sylvanus Plympton, M.D., of Cambridge, Massachusetts.
+Their children were: Mary Elizabeth Young Stevens (1849–1891), Lucy F. Young (1854–1922), Dr. Joshua Edson Young of Medford, Massachusetts (1856–1940), Henry Guy Young of Winchester, Massachusetts (1865–1936), and Mrs. Grace D. Patton of Bangor, Maine.

 He held the following positions as minister: